1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 3. Align the blade of your screwdriver with the open end of the spring clip.

-• If it was installed correctly, the open end should be facing the back of your bike.
+• If installed correctly, the open end should face your bike’s back.

 Locate the master link, then rotate the chain, so it sits on top of the swingarm.